-In March 1998, TESF, in cooperation with the U.S. Fish & Wildlife Service, initiated an effort to reintroduce RCWs to the Avalon Plantation in northern Florida.
+In March 1998, TESF, in cooperation with the U.S. Fish & Wildlife Service, initiated an effort to reintroduce RCWs to Avalon in northern Florida.
 This effort was the first by a private landowner, state or federal agency to reintroduce a population of red-cockaded woodpeckers into an area where there was no extant population.

 While the population expanded steadily during the first nine years of the project, during 2007-2009 there were signs that growth was slowing.
 An assessment of cluster status was undertaken in 2010, where it was determined the population comprised 13 active groups, 2 inactive groups, and 6 abandoned groups (i.e., showing no evidence of RCW activity for 3+ years).
 An aggressive approach was undertaken to restore the abandoned clusters, establish new recruitment clusters in priority habitat, and cavity tree management.
 These actions had a positive effect, with the population reaching 20 active groups, 4 inactive groups, and 1 abandoned group by the end of 2018, the highest number of active clusters on Avalon since project inception.